 Proper Method to Hold the Penis

-Risks and Consideration of Injection Therapy
+Risks and Considerations of Injection Therapy

-Injections are very safe, as a negligible amount of medicine actually enters the patient’s bloodstream.
+Injections are safe, as a negligible amount of medicine enters the patient’s bloodstream.
 The main thing to avoid is priapism, which happens very rarely if starting with a low dose as instructed by us.
-If an erection is lasting beyond three hours, Sudafed should be taken immediately, and ice should be applied to the penis.
+If an erection lasts beyond three hours, Sudafed should be taken immediately, and ice should be applied to the penis.
 This really should be done on the way to an emergency room with the hope that the penis will get soft on the way in.
-An erection lasting four hours will usually be quite painful and requires an immediate visit to an emergency room – preferably George Washington or Sibley so that we may manage your care.
-Patients are told to alternate the sides of injection if possible or to avoid injecting in the same spot on either side repeatedly in an effort to reduce the risk of scarring which may occur.
-Patients are to perform an injection at most every other day, and very importantly to never give a “booster” injection if a good erection is not achieved with one injection which is one of the most common reasons for priapism.
+An erection lasting four hours will usually be quite painful and requires an immediate visit to an emergency room – please dial 911 or go to your nearest or favorite emergency room and ensure that Dr. Engel or Dr. Tobon are contacted to take part in your care.
+As a reminder, USW physicians have privileges at Reston Hospital Center, Holy Cross Hospital Silver Spring, and Holy Cross Hospital Germantown, but patients are strongly encouraged to go to their local emergency room if priapism occurs.
+Patients are told to alternate the sides of the injection if possible or to avoid injecting in the same spot on either side repeatedly to reduce the risk of scarring, which may occur.
+Patients are to inject at most every other day, and very importantly, to never give a “booster” injection if a good erection is not achieved with one injection, which is one of the most common reasons for priapism.

 In short, injection therapy should be the next step if pills fail.
 They are not rare, not “weird,” and are certainly used with far more regularity than the public knows.
 They are a great solution, and all patients are strongly encouraged to try them before giving up on an active sex life.
 We will be more than happy to help you.